tangsiwei0831/tangsiwei0831.github.io/_life/2025-toronto-restaurants.md

 [Koh Lipe](https://kohlipe.ca/): 4.9/5.
 Cheap price, declicious food, my favorite Thai food in Toronto.

+[KS BBQ & Noodles House](https://www.yelp.ca/biz/hks-bbq-and-noodle-house-markham): 4.9/5.
+Cheap price and large quantity, good taste, the only flaw is that many poeple will get in line to buy.

 [Lao Lao Bar](https://laolaobar.com/): 4.3/5.
 Special south-east food, the quantity is not that large, considering the location, price is ok, can try if you live nearby, Their chicken plate is pretty good.

 [Lee](https://leerestaurant.com/): 4.0/5.
 Average price 100+, Singapore style slaw worth to try, other is also ok, worth to go for one time.

+[李季·川菜·烧烤 Lee Brothers BBQ](https://gosnappy.io/owa/r/lee-brothers-bbq-bar/2067/menu_486/): 4.6/5.
+Good SiChuan style food, can take a try if you are nearby.
+Please order SPECIAL FLAVOR FRIED EGGPLANT!!!

 [刘一手火锅](https://www.liuyishouna.com/): 4.1/5.
 Just so so for a hot pot, you can have a try at this restaurant, at least it is not bad.